 Clear Bible Reference to an Alien

 We’re going for a roller coaster ride now, so attach your seatbelts.
-We’re going to lunge into a couple of fictional scenarios that as outlandish as they might appear have actually been fairly well understood by Bible commentators and readers down through time.
+We’re going to plunge into a couple of fictional scenarios that as outlandish as they may appear, Bible commentators and readers have understood them.
 We need to spend a moment expounding this because it is a crucial piece of the puzzle.
-Understanding this scene brings many, many, many other images into focus.
+Comprehending this scene brings many, many, many other images into focus.

-In the first ‘fictional scenario’ in Ezekiel 28 we come across an unusual character interjected into a dual context (see literal and figurative meaning of Biblical Hebrew): The anointed cherub that covers.
+In the first fictional scenario in Ezekiel 28, we come across an unusual character interjected into a dual context (see the literal and figurative meanings of Biblical Hebrew): The anointed cherub that covers.

 12 Son of man, take up a lamentation upon the king of Tyrus, and say to him, Thus says the Lord God; You seal up the sum, full of wisdom, and perfect in beauty.

 13 You have been in Eden the garden of God; every precious stone was your covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of your tabrets and of your pipes was prepared in you in the day that thou were created.

 14 You are the anointed cherub that covers; and I have set you so: you were upon the holy mountain of God; you have walked up and down in the midst of the stones of fire.

 15 You were perfect in your ways from the day that you were created, till iniquity was found in you.